Renstrio24p/Standalone-React/README.md

 commands available

-update to latest Dependencies on package.json
+update to latest Dependencies on package.json - when notification pops out just click "Overwrite" to save the latest dependencies

     $ npm run update

 Building your changes